Nvidia Shield and Spot: What you need to know

 Related: CES 2017 highlights

-Support for Google’s Home assistant service, which will bring voice command powers to the platform, will be included
+Support for Google’s Home assistant service, which will bring voice command powers to the platform, will be included.

 “The two most popular consumer platforms today are the smart televisions, like Apple TV and Shield, the other is smart home assistants like Google Home and Amazon Echo.
 We thought, why have two separate devices when you can have one?
 So we worked with Google to make the first smart TV with the Google Assistant.
 Now your TV can be controlled with natural language,” explained Jen-Hsun.